 Using automated rules to generate review cycles for employee onboarding or probation reviews

 Let's say your organization wants to run a one-time review cycle for every new employee 90 days after their start date or during their 60-90 days probationary period.
-You could use our normal "Create Review Cycle" tool, but you'd have to manually create a new review cycle for each individual employee at their 90-day mark.
+You could manually create an Org Chart review, but you'd have to manually create a new review cycle for each employee at their 90-day mark.

 Fortunately, you can create Automated Rules to automatically generate new review cycles for each employee based upon their start date or probationary period.

 In this example, we want to launch a review cycle for each employee belonging to a specific department after 90 days.
 We'll walk you through creating an Automated Rule for this scenario below.
-To create a probation review cycle you will follow the same steps as for the following scenario.
+To create a probation review cycle, you will follow the same steps below.

 Viewing, managing, and creating automated rules

-You can view, manage, and create automated rules for review cycles creation within the "Auditing" tab of the Reviews page.
-Once in the "Auditing" tab you will want to navigate to the "Automated Rules" heading.
+You can view, manage, and create automated rules for review cycle creation within the "Auditing" section of the Reviews tool.
+Once in the "Auditing" section, you will want to navigate to the "Automated Rules" heading.

 Giving a name to your automated rule and configuring the trigger

-In the next section we can configure which groups of employees this trigger will apply to.
-As in standard review cycles you can elect to include all employees or specific individuals based on filters.
-You can use filters to select employees by department, manager, or any custom fields that you have configured for your organization (Custom Field examples here of Office Location and employee Level).
+In the next section, we can configure which groups of employees this trigger will apply to.
+As in standard review cycles, you can elect to include all employees or specific individuals based on filters.
+You can use filters to select employees by department, manager, or any custom fields configured for your organization (Custom Field examples here of Office Location and employee Level).
 You can apply multiple filters to make the trigger as specific as necessary to meet your needs.
 In this example, we will select “all employees” to receive onboarding reviews.
-You will be presented with a preview of the next 10 employees that the rule will be triggered for.
+You will be presented with a preview for the next 10 employees that the rule will be triggered for.